-The Business Strategy is framed around five Program priorities, how they contribute to the protection of World Heritage Area values, and mitigate threats to these values.
-The five priorities deliver the nine outcomes the Intergovernmental Agreement directs the Program to achieve together with Reef Blueprint initiatives, and Reef 2050 Long-Term Sustainability Plan actions.
+The Business Strategy is framed around five Program priorities and two overarching activities, how they contribute to the protection of World Heritage Area values, and mitigate threats to these values.
+The five priorities deliver the nine outcomes the Intergovernmental Agreement directs the Program to achieve together with Great Barrier Reef Blueprint for Resilience 2017 initiatives, and Reef 2050 Long-Term Sustainability Plan 2021-25.

-FIVE REEF JOINT FIELD MANAGEMENT PROGRAM PRIORITIES
+FIVE JOINT FIELD MANAGEMENT PROGRAM PRIORITIES